Close Give Feedback

 November 2016

 Q. My house is painted a dark brown almost black colour.
-The foundation is Resene Lumbersider Friar Grey.
+The foundation is Resene Lumbersider Friar Greystone .
 The windows are Resene Alabaster and the fences are stained Resene Pitch Black Woodsman.
 We have started replacing the punga log retaining walls with timber ones which will get planted on once painted or stained...
 My question is what colour would you paint or stain them?
 At some stage we will have a deck off the lounge where the French doors are, which will either be left to silver or stained a warm light brown to match the floorboards in the lounge.
 A large car pad at the entrance will also be concrete grey.
 What do you suggest?

 A. I think your first option is to match the fence stain colour – Resene Woodsman Pitch Black.
-Alternative options are to paint the timber with Resene Lumbersider the same as the foundation - Resene Friar Grey or deeper than the foundation of the house - but tonally related - i.e. Resene Triple Friar Grey.
+Alternative options are to paint the timber with Resene Lumbersider the same as the foundation - Resene Friar Greystone or deeper than the foundation of the house - but tonally related - i.e. Resene Triple Friar Greystone .
 I like your idea of staining the deck off the lounge where the French doors are - to a warm light brown - so that there is a flow between the interior and exterior.

-Resene Friar Grey
+Resene Friar Greystone

-Resene Friar Grey
+Resene Friar Greystone

 Resene Alabaster